 I trained as a director alongside actors learning their craft, so I understand and respect the actor’s process, and I consider it my responsibility to make that process as enjoyable as possible.
 I don’t play games, literally or metaphorically, but I do believe the process should be fun.
+After all, there’s a reason they call them ‘plays’.

-I’m fortunate to have directed so many productions.
-It’s taught me how stories work and how people work too.
 The act of dramatic storytelling is like trying to recreate a cosmic event at the birth of the universe.
 The cast and creative team are thrown together like primordial elements and with a burst of energy create compelling and exciting new worlds.
 However, for the process to work you need one crucial ingredient; kindness.

 Like dark matter, kindness binds us together, an invisible force that makes us feel safe which means we relax, we have fun, and as a result we do our best work.
 It isn’t glamorous, it doesn’t have the mystic allure of the tortured genius, but in a world that continues to enable and reward abusive behaviour, kindness becomes an act of quiet resistance.